 But as the saying goes ‘the truth will out’ and when it does, Caia will only have so long to prepare herself before the war comes pounding on their door threatening to destroy the safe, secret lives of the wolves… and the girl they protect.

-I am NOT a fan of Young Adult or New Adult stories but I have read Ms Young’s Drip Drop Teardrop by the same author and the synopsis looked interesting.
+I am NOT a fan of Young Adult or New Adult stories.
+However, I read and loved Drip Drop Teardrop by the same author and the synopsis looked interesting.

 Thanks for stopping by and taking the time to read my mini-review.
 Although Moon Spell wasn’t for me, I hope I’ve sparked your interest.

 Bye for now,